-- Start dateJanuary/May/September
+- Start dateJanuary/October

-- Duration of programme44 months + EPA
+- Duration of programme33 months + EPA

 - QualificationBSc (Hons) Digital and Technology Solutions